chunglabmit/eflash_2018/README.md

 in that order.
 * *dog-low-sigma* is the standard deviation of the Gaussian used to smooth the foreground of the image.
+* *dog-low-sigma-xy* and *dog-low-sigma-z* are the foreground standard deviations in the X/Y and Z directions if the volume is anisotropic
 * *dog-high-sigma* is the standard deviation of the Gaussian used to smooth the background of the image.
 The smoothed background is subtracted from the smoothed foreground to get the difference of Gaussians (dog).
+* *dog-high-sigma-xy* and *dog-high-sigma-z* are the background standard deviations in the X/Y and Z directions if the volume is anisotropic
 * *threshold* is the absolute cutoff for peak finding.
 Any peak must have a value above this threshold in the difference of Gaussians.
 * *min-distance* is the minimum distance in voxels between adjacent peaks.
 The peak with the higher intensity is chosen if two are within this distance.
 Large minimum distances can be computationally expensive.
+* *min-distance-xy* and *min-distance-z* are the minimum distances in the X/Y and Z directions if the volume is anisotropic
 * *block-size-xy* is the size of a processing block in the X and Y direction.
 The block size (block-size-xy * block-size-xy * block-size-z) times the number of cores times 8 should be less than your memory size.